bartanderson/lsl_backgammon/DEVELOPMENT_GUIDELINES.md

 ## 4. Agent Behavior
 *   **Initialization**:
-    *   Always run the `/initialize` workflow at the start of a session to ensure the environment is ready.
+    *   Always run the `/initialize` or `/resume` workflow at the start of a session to ensure the environment is ready.
 *   **Pre-Edit Check**:
     *   Consult `.agent/PRE_EDIT_CHECKLIST.md` before making changes to critical files.